dr-kino/dr-kino.github.io/_posts/2019-12-27-Investigating-Car-Key-Control.markdown

     * USB-powered
     * open source hardware

+So, I will talk about the tools that helped me to do the first analysis.
+Are they:
+    - Osmocom FFT: This tool helped me to identify the frequency of my target;
+    - Inspectrum: With this tool was possible to investigate the characteristics of signal, this task is in progress.
+And the last but not least;
+    - Gnu Radio Companion: With this tool will be possible to write some script to log the data for future analysis, for while I just ran it to setup my study setup.

+The next session will describe the work done so far.

+## Osmocom FFT Tool

 To identify the correct frequency of remote control I used a tool called osmocom_fft with -F as parameter, you can see below the interface and highlighted, in red color, is possible to see the signal from remote control.
 To find this frequency I used the internet to research the most common RF signal characteristics, after tune the SDR in 433MHz was possibel to see the signal 1.8MHz (+) diverted from the center.

 <img src="/images/posts/00006-A.png" />